cardano-foundation/CIPs/CIP-XXX/CIP-XXX.md

 This was also the choice made by [CIP-58][cip-58], for similar reasons.

-We also note that conversion agreement matters for Case 2, in the wider context of the interaction between [conversion primitives][conversion-cip] and logical XOR.
+We also note that conversion agreement matters for Case 2, in the wider context of the interaction between [CIP-121 primitives][conversion-cip] and logical XOR.
 The Argon2 family of hashes use certain inputs (which happen to be numbers) both as numbers and also as blocks of binary, which means that any inconsistency would cause strange (and possibly quite surprising) results when implementing